Separation of small-size mixed plastic fractions and processing into high-quality material

 Duration: 10/2022 – 09/2024

-Andritz AG produces significant amounts of textile production waste in form of polyamides (PA) and polyethylene terephthalate (PET) which cannot be separated in an economically and ecologically sensible way using the processes currently available.
+The Resources Innovation Center is happy to announce a newcomer among its Climate Actions projects!
+ReFibreValue is a FFG-funded cooperation project between Montanuniversität Leoben, the international technology group ANDRITZ and technology start-up Circulyzer GmbH is successfully approaching the first year of activities.
+As a manufacturing by-product, Andritz AG generates significant amounts of textile production waste in form of polyamides (PA) and polyethylene terephthalate (PET) which cannot be separated in an economically and ecologically sensible way using the processes currently available.
 One possible separation technology is offered by Circulyzer GmbH.
 The ReFibreValue project aims to develop and optimise a separation process that would produce partial fractions that are as pure as possible.
-Depending on the purity of the resulting fractions, product development is planned for technically demanding applications.
-A joint effort between the industrial partners, the Montanuniversität Resources Innovation Center and MUL’s chairs of Polymer Processing (KV), Materials Science and Testing of Polymers (WPK), Waste Recycling Technology and Waste Management (AVAW), Processing and Refinement (AuV) will enable the processing of valuable waste and its return to the material cycle, making a valuable contribution to the European circular economy agenda.
+ReFibreValue thanks to the collaboration among the industrial partners and MUL’s RIC, the chairs of Polymer Processing (KV), Materials Science and Testing of Polymers (WPK), Waste Recycling Technology and Waste Management (AVAW), Processing and Refinement (AuV) is enabling the processing of valuable waste and its return to the material cycle, making a valuable contribution to European circular economy agenda.

 eCircular Flagship is an innovation project founded by EIT-Climate KIC. eCircular Flagship envisions a circular carbon-neutral plastic system in Europe by 2050. eCircular fosters the circularity of plastic-based material systems and dematerialization of urban plastic demand based on preventative and digital solutions. eCircular will become the key European reference platform for radical digital innovation driving plastic waste prevention.
 The innovations boost smart manufacturing solutions through advanced eco-design approaches, new business models and alternative consumption patterns, as well as, advanced policies and industry standards to foster solutions scale up.